Choosing the Right Fuel for your Stove or Fireplace

 Capital Stove Lifetime Warranty

-Selected Capital Stoves are covered by a Lifetime Warranty for added peace of mind (valid for original purchases only) from date of sale.
+All Capital multi fuel and wood burning stoves are covered by a Lifetime Warranty for added peace of mind (valid for original purchases only) from date of sale.
 This Warranty excludes the following naturally wearing consumable items; door glass, firebricks, rope seals, baffle and grate (including riddling mechanism).

 In addition, the following criteria must be met: